3lvis/Sync/README.md

 ### Primary key

-At the moment Sync requires your entities to have a primary key, this is important for diffing otherwise Sync doesn't know how to differentiate this entity with the others.
+At the moment Sync requires your entities to have a primary key, this is important for diffing otherwise Sync doesn't know how to differentiate between entries.

 By default **Sync** uses `id` from the JSON and `remoteID` from Core Data as the primary key.
 You can mark any attribute as primary key by adding `hyper.isPrimaryKey` and the value `YES`.